 Outbursts of criticism against the standard of relief provided grew louder and more violent, until last fall the public welfare board and the relief department hit on the plan of setting up an ERA project especially for homeless men.

-The Belt Line and three smaller projects furnished work for 3,500 homeless men, each working six hours a day for six days [once or twice] per month.
+Highway 100 and three smaller projects furnished work for 3,500 homeless men, each working six hours a day for six days [once or twice] per month.
 [40 hours per month] They earned 55 cents an hour or $19.80 in cash in lieu of the $10.80 they had received in meal and lodging tickets.
 Frank W. Hooton was the ERA liaison officer.
-A picture dated July 9, 1935 shows the men boarding a long line of buses after a day of work.
+A picture dated July 9, 1935, shows the men boarding a long line of buses after a day of work.
 Previously they had been transported in open dump trucks.

 In July 1935, plans were still in play for a cloverleaf at Excelsior Blvd.; a drawing even showed the proposed motoring marvel, with the intersection looking mighty rural.
 The Excelsior Blvd. cloverleaf did not come to pass.
 An article mentioned [Wayzata] Blvd. and Excelsior Blvd., but also stated that the new Highway 7 was carrying the heaviest traffic load in the state, so the switch was logical.
 At the time, no bridges had been built yet, pending final word on the Federal government’s national grade separation program.
 The existing road at this point is still referred to as Highway 5, but so was the Fort Snelling-Shakopee Road.

 In August 1935, C.M.
 Stafford of the Saddle and Bridle Club urged that the state add a dirt or tanbark road for the purpose of driving horses: “hackneys with snappy carts,” then a popular occupation.
 He stated that there were more than 2,500 people who rode or drove horses in Minneapolis.
 It is interesting to see that horses (or some kind of work animals) were used in the construction of the highway.